Meeting and surpassing all audience expectations every day.

 Yes, one of those.

-I was with the with some of the owners.
+I was with some of the owners.

 And Lloyd Blankfein came up to me.

-He said, You don't know who I am, but I sure know who you are.
+He said, you don't know who I am, but I sure know who you are.

 I know where you live.

-You live in Bob Costus's building.
+You live in Bob Costas' building.

-He said, No, Bob Costas lives in my building.
+He said, no, Bob Costas lives in my building.

-Well, I can't still Central Park West.
+Well, I can't still, Central Park West.

 I know where you live.